Assessment of Regression Models with Discrete Outcomes Using Quasi-Empirical Residual Distribution Functions: Methodology

 To combine these two cases, define the interior grid point closest to $s$

-One can view $H(s;x)$ as the proximal interpolator which maps $s$ to its nearest neighbor on $\Lambda(x)$.
-It follows that $d(s,\Lambda(x)\backslash\{1\})=|H( s;x)-s|$.
+One can view $H(s;\mathbf{x})$ as the proximal interpolator which maps $s$ to its nearest neighbor on $\Lambda(\mathbf{x})$.
+It follows that $d(s,\Lambda(\mathbf{x})\backslash\{1\})=\mid H( s;\mathbf{x})-s\mid $.

-When $s$ is ``close to" being on the grid given $x$ in the sense that $H(s; x) \approx s$, we have an approximation to (\ref{unic})
+When $s$ is ``close to" being on the grid given $\mathbf{x}$ in the sense that $H(s; \mathbf{x}) \approx s$, we have an approximation to \eqref{unic}

-where the first equation holds due to the fact that $H( s;x)\in \Lambda(x)$ by its definition and Lemma \ref{iff}.
-Therefore, we can focus on the empirical residual distribution function among the subset of observations for which $H(s; X) \approx s$.
+where the first equation holds due to the fact that $H( s;\mathbf{x})\in \Lambda(\mathbf{x})$ by its definition and Lemma \ref{iff}.
+Therefore, we can focus on the empirical residual distribution function among the subset of observations for which $H(s; \mathbf{X}) \approx s$.

-Now consider a sample $(X_i,Y_i),i=1,\ldots,n$ and a fixed value of $s$.
-To realize the above idea, we use a kernel function $K(\cdot)$ to select the subset of observations whose grid is close to $s$ by assigning weights depending on the normalized distance between $s$ and $H(s; X_i)$, i.e., $K\left[(H(s; X_i)-s)/\epsilon_n\right]$, where $\epsilon_n$ is a small bandwidth.
-Then, we focus on the empirical distribution function of the residuals using the selected subset of data and define the surrogate empirical residual distribution function
+Now consider a sample $(\mathbf{X}_i^\top,Y_i),i=1,\ldots,n$ and a fixed value of $s$.
+To realize the above idea, we use a kernel function $K(\cdot)$ to select the subset of observations whose grid is close to $s$.
+We assign weights to observations depending on the normalized distance between $s$ and $H(s; \mathbf{X}_i)$, i.e., $K\left[(H(s; \mathbf{X}_i)-s)/\epsilon_n\right]$, where $\epsilon_n$ is a small bandwidth.
+Then, we focus on the empirical distribution function of the Cox-Snell residuals using the selected subset of data and define the quasi-empirical residual distribution function

 where

 and $K$ is a bounded, symmetric, and Lipschitz continuous kernel.